jongpie/NebulaLogger/docs/apex/Logger-Engine/ComponentLogger.md

 ###### `metadataType` → `String`

-The metadata type of the component thatthat generated the log entry Possible values are `AuraDefinitionBundle` and `LightningComponentBundle`
+The metadata type of the component that generated the log entry Possible values are `AuraDefinitionBundle` and `LightningComponentBundle`

 ###### `parsedStackTraceString` → `String`